HoneyFromSpigot/discordbot/README.md

 - Posts the TikTok user's latest video to the designated Discord channel.
 - Keeps track of the TikTok user's follower count and alerts the channel when there is a significant increase or decrease.

+## Terms of Service

+By using this bot, you agree to the following terms of service:

+- The bot does not collect any user data from those who use it.
+- No data is stored by the bot or its creators.
+- A TikTok account may be required for certain features of the bot, but any login information or other data will not be stored.

+## Privacy Policy

+We take the privacy of our users seriously and do not collect or store any personal data.
+We respect the privacy of our users and will not share or disclose any information without consent.

 ## Note

 Keep in mind that this bot is using TikTok's public API, some information may not be available for all users.